Symptoms of victimization: Anxiety

-Posttraumatic stress disorder
+Post-traumatic stress disorder

-Posttraumatic stress disorder (PTSD) is a specific anxiety disorder in response to a traumatic event in a person's life.
+Post-traumatic stress disorder (PTSD) is a specific anxiety disorder in response to a traumatic event in a person's life.
 It is often discussed in the context of mental health of combat veterans, but also occurs in individuals who have been traumatized in other ways, such as victimization.
 PTSD involves long-term intense fear, re-experiencing the traumatic event (e.g. nightmares), avoidance of reminders of the event, and being highly reactive (e.g. easily enraged or startled).
 It may include feeling detached from other people, self-guilt, and difficulty sleeping.
 Individuals with PTSD may experience a number of symptoms similar to those experienced in both anxiety and depression.

 In addition to the established diagnostic criteria for PTSD, Frank Ochberg proposed a specific set of victimization symptoms (not formally recognized in diagnostic systems such as the DSM or ICD) that includes shame, self-blame, obsessive hatred of the person who victimized them alongside conflicting positive feelings toward that person, feeling defiled, being sexually inhibited, despair or resignation to the situation, secondary victimization (described below), and risk of revictimization.